Ikram-tech-555/brillioAzure/README.md

 # Azure Infrastructure Setup: Key Services and Architecture

-Welcome to the **Azure Infrastructure** project!
+Welcome to the **Azure Infrastructure** repo!
 This repository contains a structured guide to setting up and managing several essential Azure services, providing you with the flexibility and scalability to build and deploy cloud-native applications.

 ## 1. Azure App Configuration